umts/pvta-multiplatform/doc/deploy/android.md

   1. `brew cask install java8`
   1. If you can figure out why this app requires an old version of Java, please fix it.

-### Node
-If for some reason you don't have Node installed, make sure you do:
-  1. Install node: `$brew install node`.
-  1. Then use it actually install our packages:`$npm install` (You probably already did this when doing work on the application, but it can't hurt to update if you pulled from master)

 ## Ready to build?
   1. Open `config.xml`: On line 2, increment `android-versionCode`